Purpose

 - The categories of personal data concerned (categories such as: name, address, email address, date of birth etc);

-- The recipients or categories of recipient to whom the personal data have been or will be disclosed, in particular recipients in third countries or international organisations; (are we sharing you information with anyone else?)
+- The recipients or categories of recipients to whom the personal data have been or will be disclosed, in particular recipients in third countries or international organisations; (are we sharing your information with anyone else?)

 - Where possible, the envisaged period for which the personal data will be stored, or, if not possible, the criteria used to determine that period (how long are we keeping your data?);